mickys/bytearray-node/README.md

 - You can use registerClassAlias by constructing a new ByteArray
 - The endian is defined as a boolean (Default = true, true = BE, false = LE)
 - You can construct a new ByteArray with a buffer or array

+# AMF0 specification

+### Unsupported methods
+- XML Document
+- AVMPlus marker (AMF3 switch)
+- The writing of Strict Arrays (ECMA Arrays are the standard)

+### Supported functionalities to note
+- Typed objects are returned as a class
+- registerClassAlias is supported
+- Long strings are supported
+- Date serialization writes the timezone offset